CQCL/pytket-dqc/docs/source/index.rst

 ======================================

 **pytket-dqc** is a Python library for the distribution of quantum circuits.
-The source code can be found at <https://github.com/CQCL/pytket-dqc>.
+The source code can be found at `here <https://github.com/CQCL/pytket-dqc>`.
 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.